-There are three sizes of the 4-Series to choose from, including 43, 50, and 55 inches.
+The 4-Series comes in four sizes (43, 50, 55, and 75 inches).
 All four models support 4K playback with HDR10, ensuring you get a crisp image with vibrant colors.
-We're also happy to see three HDMI ports, which are really good for this price range.
+We're also happy to see three HDMI ports with 1 eARC port, which is really good for this price range.

 - Unmatched LED display